xuqiantong/NY_Auto/README.md

   Then you can have a look at the homepage at http://127.0.0.1:8000/home.

 ## Administraion System Instruction
-- Log in as the administrater at http://127.0.0.1:8000/admin.
+- Log in as the administrator at http://127.0.0.1:8000/admin.
 All the five tables are listed in the `DATA_BASE` section.
-- The administrator has the access to view, add, delete and modify any entry of data in any table.
+- The administrator has the the ability to view, add, delete, and modify any data entry in any table.
 - Information about all the original vehicles and customers are already loaded into the database.
 - If someone want to sell a vehicle, contact information about the seller will be stored in `Customers` and information about the new vehicle will be stored in `Vehicles` as a new entry.
-Once any employee has checked and validated those vehicle information, administrator can simply check the `valid` filed of the vehicle, so that it is ready to be shown on the website.
+Once any employee has checked and validated that vehicle's information, the administrator can simply check the `valid` field of the vehicle, so that it is ready to be shown on the website.
-- `Has_images`, `Sells`, `Favorites` are three relation tables, which use foreign keys to connect with `Vehicles` and `Customers` these two entity tables.
+- `Has_images`, `Sells`, `Favorites` are three relational tables, which use foreign keys to connect with `Vehicles` and `Customers`, two entity tables.
 If you remove an entry in `Vehicles` or `Customer`, all the information related to that entry will be automatically deleted as well.
-For example, if you delete a customer, all the informations like vehicles s/he liked or vehicles s/he sold will also be deleted.
+For example, if you delete a customer, all the information like vehicles s/he liked or vehicles s/he sold will also be deleted.
 - All the photos updated by sellers will be stored in `web/photos`.